department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/research-plan-mental-model.md

 Learn more about Veteran's mental model when applying for health care benefits and the terms they use (apply, enroll, register, etc) and how they see levels of care and Priority Groups impacting them during the health care application process.
 - What is the the awareness by Veterans of health care differences between enrollment and registration?
-- What terms to Veterans use when describing if they are enrolled or registered for health care benefits?
+- What terms do Veterans use when describing if they are enrolled or registered for health care benefits?
 - What is the Veteran's mental model of discovering, getting and keeping health care benefits as they go through the application process?
-- What is the Veterans perception of eligibility and Priority Groups when they are completing the application?

 Learn more about how Veterans would like to go about applying, discovering eligibility and getting the most health care benefits they qualify for.
 - What are the Veteran's current pain points with how the health care application impacts the overall benefits journey?